OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/nvidia_dynamo.md

 The latest vllm-runtime image is located in [`nvcr.io/nvidia/ai-dynamo/vllm-runtime:0.4.1`](http://nvcr.io/nvidia/ai-dynamo/vllm-runtime:0.4.1), but you can build your own runtime image following the [instructions](https://github.com/ai-dynamo/dynamo/blob/main/components/backends/vllm/README.md) in the Dynamo repository.

-An example of a disaggregated deployment graph is available in [NVIDIA Dynamo’s github repository](https://github.com/ai-dynamo/dynamo/tree/v0.4.1/components/backends/vllm/deploy).
+An example of a disaggregated deployment graph is available in the [NVIDIA Dynamo’s github repository](https://github.com/ai-dynamo/dynamo/tree/v0.4.1/components/backends/vllm/deploy).
 For this guide, the example was adapted to work for a validated container runtime:

 ```yaml
 apiVersion: nvidia.com/v1alpha1